-Force pulls out of anti-terror unit
+Force pulls out of armed response unit

-Nottinghamshire Police pulls out of East Midlands anti-terror unit
+Nottinghamshire Police pulls out of armed response unit

-Nottinghamshire Police have pulled out of a specialist unit that deals with terrorism, road accidents and shootings.
+Nottinghamshire Police has pulled out of a specialist unit that deals with terrorism, road accidents and shootings.

 The East Midlands Operational Support Service (EMOpSS) pools resources from across Leicestershire, Lincolnshire, Northamptonshire and Nottinghamshire.